privacyguides/privacyguides.org/collections/_posts/2019-11-09-firefox-privacy.md

 ### DNS over HTTPS

-DNS (or the Domain Name System) is what your browser uses to turn domain names like `privacytools.`io into IP addresses like `145.239.169.56`.
+DNS (or the Domain Name System) is what your browser uses to turn domain names like `privacyguides.org` into IP addresses like `145.239.169.56`.
 Because computers can only make connections to IP addresses, it's necessary to use DNS every time you visit a new domain.
 But DNS is unencrypted by default, that means everyone on your network (including your ISP) can view what domains you're looking up, and in some situations even change the IP answers to redirect you to their own websites!
 Encrypting your DNS traffic can shield your queries and add some additional protection to your browsing.

 Encrypted DNS takes many forms: DNS over HTTPS (DoH), DNS over TLS, DNSCrypt, etc., but they all accomplish the same thing.
 They keep your DNS queries private from your ISP, and they make sure they aren't tampered with in transit between your DNS provider.
 Fortunately, Firefox recently added native DoH support to the browser.
 On the **General** page of your preferences, scroll down to and open **Network Settings**.
 At the bottom of the window you will be able to select "Enable DNS over HTTPS" and choose a provider:

 ![Screenshot of the Enable DNS over HTTPS box checked, with Cloudflare selected in the provider dropdown.](/assets/img/blog/firefox-privacy-1.png){:.img-fluid .w-75 .mx-auto .d-block}

-Keep in mind that by using DoH you're sending all your queries to a single provider, probably Cloudflare unless you choose [another provider](https://www.privacytools.io/providers/dns/) that supports DNS over HTTPS.
+Keep in mind that by using DoH you're sending all your queries to a single provider, probably Cloudflare unless you choose [another provider](https://privacyguides.org/providers/dns/) that supports DNS over HTTPS.
 While it may add some privacy protection from your ISP, you're only shifting that trust to the DoH provider.
 Make sure that's something you want to do.

 It should also be noted that even with DoH, your ISP will still be able to see what domain you're connecting to because of a technology called Server Name Indication (SNI).
 Until SNI is encrypted as well, there's no getting around it.
 Encrypted SNI (eSNI) is in the works — and can actually be [enabled on Firefox](https://blog.cloudflare.com/encrypt-that-sni-firefox-edition/) today — but it only works with a small number of servers, mainly ones operated by Cloudflare, so its use is limited currently.
 Therefore, while DoH provides some additional privacy and integrity protections, its use as a privacy tool is limited until other supplemental tools like eSNI and [DNSSEC](https://www.icann.org/resources/pages/dnssec-what-is-it-why-important-2019-03-05-en) are finalized and implemented.